linpengcheng/PurefunctionPipelineDataflow/README.md

   available resources.
 The most effective, reliable, and absolutely mainstream way is the "warehouse/workshop model".

-  So I think Intel and AMD will adopt the "warehouse/workshop model", which is an inevitable trend in the development of computer hardware.
+  So I think Intel, AMD, ARM, supercomputing, etc. will adopt the "warehouse/workshop model", which is an inevitable trend in the development of computer hardware.

 #### The unification with Integrated Circuit System